 - 9.1.
 The Sub Committee is obliged to determine applications in the light of the above and any other material considerations with a view to promoting the four licensing objectives.
-Which are:

-- The prevention of crime and disorder

-- Public safety

-- Prevention of public nuisance

-- Protection of children from harm

-- 9.2.
-Regard must also be had to the Council's Statement of Licensing Policy, Home Office Guidance issued under Section 182 of the Licensing Act 2003, as amended, relevant representations received and the evidence presented at the Hearing.
-9.2 Each application must be considered on its own merits and any conditions attached to premises licences must be tailored to the individual style and characteristics of the premises and events concerned.
-This is essential to avoid the imposition of disproportionate and overly

-- burdensome conditions on premises.
-Standardised conditions should be avoided and indeed may be unlawful where they cannot be shown to promote the licensing objectives in any individual case. - 9.3.
-The Sub-Committee must avoid duplication of other legal requirements and should only impose conditions on a premises licence which are appropriate and proportionate for the promotion of the licensing objectives and where additional and/or supplementary measures are required in order to promote the licensing objectives. - 9.4.
-The following options are available to the Licensing Sub Committee: - 9.4.1.Grant the Premises Licence subject to any conditions which are consistent with the Operating Schedule and which are considered appropriate and proportionate for the promotion of the four licensing objectives in response to relevant representations received and any relevant mandatory conditions. - 9.4.2.
-Exclude from the scope of the Premises Licence granted under Para 9.4.1 above any of the licensable activities to which the application relates. - 9.4.3.
-Refuse to specify a person in the Premises Licence granted under Para 9.4.1 as the premises supervisor. - 9.4.4.
-Reject the whole of the Application. - 9.4.5.Grant the Premises Licence subject to different conditions for different parts of the premises or the different /reduced licensable activities if this is considered appropriate and proportionate to promote the four licensing objectives and in response to the representations received). - 9.5.
+Which are: - The prevention of crime and disorder - Public safety - Prevention of public nuisance - Protection of children from harm - 9.2.
+Regard must also be had to the Council's Statement of Licensing Policy, Home Office Guidance issued under Section 182 of the Licensing Act 2003, as amended, relevant representations received and the evidence presented at the Hearing. - 9.3.
+Each application must be considered on its own merits and any conditions attached to premises licences must be tailored to the individual style and characteristics of the premises and proposed activities.
+This is essential to avoid the imposition of disproportionate and overly burdensome conditions on premises.
+Standardised conditions should be avoided and indeed may be unlawful where they cannot be shown to promote the licensing objectives in any individual case. - 9.4.
+The Sub-Committee must avoid duplication of other legal requirements and should only impose conditions on a premises licence which are appropriate and proportionate for the promotion of the licensing objectives and where additional and/or supplementary measures are required in order to promote the licensing objectives. - 9.5.
+The following options are available to the Licensing Sub Committee: - 9.5.1.
+Grant the Premises Licence subject to any conditions which are consistent with the Operating Schedule and which are considered appropriate and proportionate for the promotion of the four licensing objectives in response to relevant representations received and any relevant mandatory conditions. - 9.5.2.
+Exclude from the scope of the Premises Licence granted any of the requested licensable activities to which the application relates. - 9.5.3.
+Refuse to specify a person in the Premises Licence as the premises supervisor. - 9.5.4.
+Reject the whole of the Application. - 9.5.5.
+Grant the Premises Licence subject to different conditions for different parts of the premises or for different /reduced licensable activities if it is considered appropriate and proportionate to promote the four licensing objectives and in response to the representations received. - 9.6.
 The Sub-Committee is asked to note that it may not reject the whole or part of the application or attach conditions merely because it considers it desirable to do so.
-It must actually be appropriate and proportionate in order to promote the 4 licensing objectives and be in response to the representations received and full reasons must be given for the Sub-Committees decision.
+It must actually be appropriate and proportionate in order to promote the licensing objectives and be in response to the representations received and full reasons must be given for the Sub-Committee's decision.